mhermsdorfer/mhermsdorfer.github.io/_posts/2014-12-23-GTM-Translation-addresses-for-Generic-Host-objects.markdown

 * tcp\_half\_open to 192.0.2.31:80 for the "GenericServer01-external" virtual server object, because translation addresses are ignored for non-iquery or bigip monitored objects.

-This often leaves the public or external virtual server object marked down as many organizations do not configure their firewalls for hairpin NAT.
+This often leaves the public or external virtual server object marked down as many organizations do not configure their firewalls for [Hairpin nat](http://tools.ietf.org/html/rfc4787#section-6).

 ## Working Configuration